asatarin/asatarin.github.io/index.md

 (Eng) Andrey is a Staff Software Engineer at Google in the Core Data organization, where he is responsible for engineering productivity for petabyte scale OLAP/query processing systems.
-He is an active participant in the distributed systems community and is serving on the program committee of Hydra conference.
+He is an active participant in the distributed systems community and is serving on the program committee of the Hydra conference.
 In the past he was working on Amazon Aurora at Amazon Web Services, a distributed SQL database at Yandex, cloud antivirus detection system at Kaspersky Lab, an online multiplayer game at Mail.ru, and a foreign exchange pricing service at Deutsche Bank.